ClojureBridgeLondon/workshop-content-gitbook/comments.md

 When we write code, we try to make it as clear as possible.
 This helps others understand what was written quickly.
 Sometimes we can do this without comments, sometimes comments are very useful.

 > ####Hint::
-> Developers often come back to code they wrote themselves a while ago and realise they have forgotten Why code.
+> Developers often come back to code they wrote themselves a while ago and realise they have forgotten why they wrote the code in a particular way.
+Good comments give you contexts to understand why the code was written.